 In mid-2016, the Company signed a strategic alliance with Fortuna Silver Mines Inc. ("Fortuna"), for the purposes of generating gold-silver exploration projects in Serbia.
 The Company has been granted several exploration licences, and is in the process of applying for more, following multiple phases of project generation work.
-The work led to the identification of the Tlamino Project, where some highly significant channel-chip results were obtained, and also led Fortuna to option the Tlamino Project in March 2017.
+The work led to the identification of the Tlamino Project, where some highly significant channel-chip results were obtained, and optioning of the Tlamino Project to Fortuna in March 2017.
+As well, two significant gold anomalies have been identified at the Ljubata Project which is operated 100% by the Company.